-The Independent Media Arts Alliance welcomes the opportunity to contribute to the pre-budget consultation and makes three recommendations for the development of the 2015 federal budget:
+The Visual Arts Alliance makes the following recommendations for consideration of the 2015 federal budget:

-- 1. Increase the Canada Council for the Arts' Parliamentary appropriation by \$35 million in 2015 with a long-term goal of reaching \$300 million. - 2.
-Increase Canada's presence on the world stage for 2017 by establishing a \$25 million pilot program over three years at the Department of Foreign Affairs, Trade and Development for Canada's 150th birthday. - 3.
+- 1. Increase the Canada Council for the Arts' Parliamentary appropriation by \$35 million in 2015, with a long-term goal of reaching \$300 million. - 2.
+Increase Canada's presence on the world stage for 2017 by establishing a \$25 million pilot program over three years at the Department of Foreign Affairs, Trade and Development, for Canada's 150th birthday. - 3.
 Investigate new revenue models to support a comprehensive Canadian Cultural Digital Strategy that would enable the creation, dissemination and engagement of Canadian cultural content online.